Forgetfulness or Dementia: Is It Normal Aging?

 Alzheimer's disease is the most common dementia diagnosis in older adults.
 Alzheimer's is a progressive neurodegenerative disease affecting the brain cells responsible for memory, thinking, and behavior.
 Alzheimer's accounts for 60 to 80% of all dementia cases.
 It primarily affects people over 65, but as discussed above, early-onset Alzheimer's can develop into dementia or occur in people in their 40s and 50s.

 Alzheimer's disease damages the brain by destroying nerve cells and causing inflammation.
-This damage leads to a decline in cognitive function and an increase in behavior problems.
+This damage leads to a decline in cognitive function and increased behavior problems.
 Symptoms of Alzheimer's disease include memory loss, confusion, difficulty communicating, and difficulties with activities of daily living.
 The early symptoms of Alzheimer's disease are often mild and may go unnoticed.
 As the disease progresses, the symptoms become more severe, eventually leading to death.

 Alzheimer's disease is not a normal part of aging.
 It is a progressive, irreversible, and fatal disease.
 Early diagnosis is essential so that treatment can be started and the progression of the disease can be slowed down.
 There are no blood tests that can diagnose Alzheimer's disease.
 The diagnosis will be based on a review of symptoms, medical history, and cognitive test results.
 A brain scan may also rule out other conditions that could cause dementia-like symptoms.
 Treatment for Alzheimer's is focused on managing the symptoms and slowing down the progression of the disease.
 Some medications can help with memory loss, confusion, and other symptoms.